-· ·

-(A) PRI asset class breakdown: Listed equity

-(1) Baseline year 2019

-(2) Target to be met by 2025

-(3) Emissions included in target (1) Scope 1 (2) Scope 2

-(4) Methodology BNPP AM will reduce the carbon footprint of its investment portfolios for in-scope holdings (including Equity) from a 31 December 2019 baseline by 30% in 2025 (and by 50% in 2030).
+(A) PRI asset class breakdown: Listed equity (1) Baseline year 2019 (2) Target to be met by 2025 (3) Emissions included in target (1) Scope 1 (2) Scope 2 (4) Methodology BNPP AM will reduce the carbon footprint of its investment portfolios for in-scope holdings (including Equity) from a 31 December 2019 baseline by 30% in 2025 (and by 50% in 2030).
 This reduction target is based on the total in-scope holdings rather than only our equity holdings.
-Based on our current asset allocation, we have decided to focus on listed equities and

-corporate bonds to be included in the scope of our net zero commitment.
+Based on our current asset allocation, we have decided to focus on listed equities and corporate bonds to be included in the scope of our net zero commitment.

 We believe the emission reduction pathways encompassed in our commitment are consistent with the required reduction in global GHG emissions to achieve net zero emissions by 2050.
 They are aligned with the 7% yearly decarbonisation rate in accordance with the IPCC's 1.5°C scenario with no or limited overshoot.
 While we acknowledge that the baseline year used to calculate the decarbonisation of our portfolios is later than the 2010 starting point of the IPCC scenario, we believe that a 50% reduction by 2030 will put us on track for net zero financed emissions by 2050.
-We will review our commitment further and enhance it as needed.